HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/quickreference/parameters.md

 # Configuration Parameters

 The configuration is assembled from JSON files and a few selected environment parameters.
-We use those environment parameters because they are a commonly used way to configure instances in virtual environments such as Docker, IBM Cloud, and Kubernetes.
+We use those environment parameters because they're a commonly used way to configure instances in virtual environments such as Docker, IBM Cloud, and Kubernetes.

 The Domino REST API ships with default settings in internal files `config.json` and `security.json`.
 These are internal files, not subject to user modifications (A kitten will die when you try).